Amato Ciciretti: Pordenone

 On 6 August 2021, Pordenone announced the signing of Ciciretti on a three-year deal from Napoli.

 On 26 January 2022, he joined Como on loan until the end of the season, with an option to buy.

 Ascoli

 On 7 July 2022, Ciciretti returned to Ascoli on loan with an obligation to buy.

+Return to Benevento

+On 8 September 2023, Ciciretti returned to Benevento on a one-season contract, now relegated to Serie C.